 There are several use cases for including only a subset of Python's standard library.
 However, there is so far no user-friendly mechanism for informing the user why a stdlib module is missing and how to remedy the situation appropriately.

-When one of Python standard library modules (such as _sqlite3) cannot be compiled during a Python build because of missing dependencies (e.g. SQLite header files), the module is simply skipped.
+When one of Python's standard library modules (such as _sqlite3) cannot be compiled during a CPython build because of missing dependencies (e.g. SQLite header files), the module is simply skipped.
 If you then install this compiled Python and use it to try to import one of the missing modules, Python will fail with a ModuleNotFoundError .

 This can confuse users who may not understand why a cleanly built Python is missing standard library modules.

 Many Linux and other distributions are already separating out parts of the standard library to standalone packages.
-Among the most commonly excluded modules are the tkinter module, since it draws in a dependency on the graphical environment, and the test package, as it only serves to test Python internally and is about as big as the rest of the standard library put together.
+Among the most commonly excluded modules are the tkinter module, since it draws in a dependency on the graphical environment, idlelib, since it depends on tkinter (and most Linux desktop environments provide their own default code editor), and the test package, as it only serves to test Python internally and is about as big as the rest of the standard library put together.

 The methods of omission of these modules differ.
 For example, Debian patches the file Lib/tkinter/__init__.py to envelop the line import _tkinter in a try-except block and upon encountering an ImportError it simply adds the following to the error message: please install the python3-tk package .
 Fedora and other distributions simply don't include the omitted modules, potentially leaving users baffled as to where to find them.